day8/re-frame-10x/README.md

 interactive data dashboard for gaining insights and assisting debugging.

-But, it is also a work in progress, so my enthusiastic descriptions (above) overstate what is delivered right now.
+But, it is also a work in progress, so my enthusiastic claims (above) overstate what is delivered right now.
-But we're getting there.
+But we're getting there and its already very useful.

 ## A Visual Sampler